 6 - Wacky wall art

-We recommend artwork for every room, not just children's bedrooms.
+We recommend artwork for every room, not just kid's bedrooms.
 It's a great way to pull together a scheme and add colour and character.
 Love artwork as much as us?
 Create a gallery wall or use a picture shelf to chop and change wall art to your heart's content.
 Picture ledges are also super useful for displaying your children's certificates and drawings.

 Top Tip: Buy some large frames to display your child's favourite themed poster - this looks far more polished than a magazine ripping blue tacked onto the wall, and can easily be swapped as their tastes change!

 Need help pulling together a gallery wall?
 Watch our demo with Abstract House:

 That's right.
 Wall stickers - the ultimate kid's bedroom on a budget idea!
 They're so affordable, can transform a room and simply peel off when your daughter has had enough of zoo animals, or your son has decided that dinosaurs were so 70 million years ago.
 Get your own creative juices flowing and make a special spot for your little one, like the pixie door in the fireplace above!

 8 - Soft play